Victims and claimants who meet eligibility requirements may be reimbursed for medical expenses, loss of wages, and other unforeseen costs.

 No. In fact, the trial may not be finished until after the time limit to file a claim has expired.

-As defined by Tennessee law, the victim’s “relatives” include the spouse, parent, grandparent, stepparent, child, grandchild, brother, half-brother, sister, half-sister, and the spouse’s parents or stepparents.
+As defined by Tennessee law, the victim’s “family members” include the spouse, parent, grandparent, stepparent, child, grandchild, brother, half-brother, sister, half-sister, and the spouse’s parents or stepparents, and anyone residing in the victim’s household.

 Payments may be made directly to the service provider, or, in some cases, directly to the victim.